Joel Dean Pugh

 Fulham Chronicle’s headline "Death Notes In Mirror", would later fuel erroneous

 rumours that the backwards writing had been written on the mirror in blood.

-Following the hearing, police immediately suspended any further investigations into Joel’s death, and their paperwork was duly filed away, and later destroyed.
-At that time Scotland Yard weren’t in the slightest bit aware of the dead man’s connection with Manson, Sandra Good or with Bruce Davis, one of Charles Manson’s closest associates, who it was alleged, happened to be in the
+Following the hearing, police immediately suspended any further investigations into Joel’s death, and their paperwork was duly filed away and later destroyed.
+At that time Scotland Yard wasn't in the slightest bit aware of the dead man’s connection with Manson, Sandra Good or with Bruce Davis, one of Charles Manson’s closest associates, who it was alleged, happened to be in the

 area at the time Joel died.